CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFormingVSC/index.md

 ### Synchronization loop

-Here there are two of the main used synchronization loops for the Grid Forming VSC, which determine the voltage magnitude and angle that the grid forming will use to operate.
-There are other alternatives, although the most studied are the ones presented in this model.
-The droop control method is simpler and it has been proven to be a special case of the virtual synchronous machine method, while the second one produces slower rates of change of the frequency due to the existence of virtual inertia in stand-alone situations.
+In this section, the two main synchronization loop methods for the Grid Forming VSC, the droop control method [[5]](#5) and the Virtual Synchronous Machine [[6]](#6) are presented.
+These controls determine the voltage magnitude and angle that the grid forming will use to operate.
+There are other alternatives [[5]](#5), although the most studied are the ones presented in this model.
+The droop control method is simpler and it has been proven to be a special case of the virtual synchronous machine method [[7]](#7), while the second one produces slower rates of change of the frequency due to the existence of virtual inertia in stand-alone situations.

 #### Droop control